Treatment for Arrhythmogenic Right Ventricular Cardiomyopathy

 Catheter ablation.
 This is an option for some people with ARVC and abnormal heart rhythms.
 The healthcare provider places a thin, flexible tube (catheter) into a blood vessel and guides it into your heart.
 There, they use heat or cold to destroy the tissue causing the abnormal heart rhythms.

 Implantable cardioverter defibrillator (ICD).
-An ICD is a small device put in your chest.
-It uses electrical shocks to control dangerous heart rhythms.
+An ICD is a small device put in your chest or below your left armpit.
+It uses electrical shocks to treat you if you have a dangerous heart rhythm.
 This can help prevent sudden death.
 Your healthcare provider will check your symptoms and test results to see if you need an ICD.

 Living with ARVC